I created this mountain bike clothing guide to help all the ladies out there gain the confidence to start mountain biking more often!

 This is another must on every ride, you need to have protection!
 You never know when you might fall, and it could even happen on the easiest trail.
 Find a set that is comfortable for you so you are willing to wear them on every ride.

 There have been a few times that I thought I didn’t need mine, either because I was familiar with the trail or I just thought it was too hot out.
-I clearly remember that I was not confident on those rides because I didn’t feel protected.
+I clearly remember that I was not confident during those rides because I didn’t feel protected.
 It’s just better to be safe.

 What I use: